tomekskuta/profesor-rafal-wilczur/README.md

 - `jak żyć?` - Profesor will give you a precious life advice
 - `tarot` - Send you your daily tarot card
 - `będzie dobrze?` - Profesor will tell you if will be good today or not
+- `biorytm` - Profesor will count and send you your biorhythm
+- `czy dam radę?` - Profesor will tell you if will handle your stuff

 ## Contribution